retr0-13/Responder/README.md

 ## Copyright ##

 NBT-NS/LLMNR Responder

-Created by Laurent Gaffie
+Responder, a network take-over set of tools created and maintained by Laurent Gaffie.
-Copyright (C) 2013 Trustwave Holdings, Inc.
+email: laurent.gaffie@gmail.com
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or